jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-loose-ideas.md

 Deeper Specialization,
 2010-05-29

-Does declaring something friend of an object, does that also allow you to do all deeper specializations?
+Might declaring something friend of an object, might that also allow you to do all deeper specializations?
 No.

 JJ